wmelvin/wmelvin/README.md

-The sections below categorize my public repositories by Topic and License.
+The sections below categorize my public repositories by Topic and License:

----

 <!-- Begin_Repositories_by_Topic -->
 <details>
 <summary><b>Repositories by Topic</b></summary>

-The list below was generated based on the Topics assigned to each public repository as of 2023-04-03.
+*The list below was generated based on the Topics assigned to each public repository as of 2023-04-03.*

 <details>
 <summary>Azure</summary>